Prof. Dr. Srirupa Roy

 Srirupa Roy heads the research group

 Srirupa Roy is professor and Chair of State and Democracy at the Centre for Modern Indian Studies (CeMIS), University of Göttingen.
-Prior to joining CeMIS in September 2011 Roy was associate professor of political science at the University of Massachusetts-Amherst, and has also held postdoctoral and visiting positions at New York University and Yale University.
-She has been Senior Advisor for International Collaboration at the Social Science Research Council (New York).
+Prior to joining CeMIS in September 2011, she was associate professor of political science at the University of Massachusetts-Amherst.
+She has also held postdoctoral and visiting positions at New York University and Yale University, and has been Senior Advisor for International Collaboration at the Social Science Research Council (New York).